pengzedong/Flash-Workflows/README.md

-Directory structure is organized based on ```source/Simulation/SimulationMain``` directory of Flash-X. With the idea that it may live as a submodule under ``source/Simulation/SimulationWorkflows```
+Directory structure is organized based on ```source/Simulation/SimulationMain``` of Flash-X. With the idea that it may live as a submodule under ``source/Simulation/SimulationWorkflows```